Liberal welfare reforms: Health and Welfare

-A number of innovations in social welfare were carried by the Liberal Government during its time in office.
-The Housing of the Working Classes and Town Planning Act, as noted by one study, "liberalized still further the terms of housing loans, increasing the proportion of money needed which could be lent and the time for repayment.
-Local authorities could borrow all or part of the money required from the Public Works Loan Commissioners for 60 years (80 for the land) and public utility societies could borrow two-thirds of the needed cash for 40 years In both cases the interest rate at that time was 372 per cent, but this depended on market fluctuations.
+The Housing of the Working Classes and Town Planning Act 1909, as noted by one study, "liberalized still further the terms of housing loans, increasing the proportion of money needed which could be lent and the time for repayment.
+Local authorities could borrow all or part of the money required from the Public Works Loan Commissioners for 60 years (80 for the land) and public utility societies could borrow two-thirds of the needed cash for 40 years In both cases the interest rate at that time was 3.5 per cent, but this depended on market fluctuations.
 Up to 1909 municipal housing had been optional.
 It now became obligatory where a shortage was judged to exist.
 The town planning powers conferred have had far-reaching results in preventing congestion in un- built-on areas."